ietf/chairs.ietf.org/liaison-statements.md

 dateCreated: 2025-08-06
 ---

-This pape provides guidance for WG chair to handling incoming or out-going liaison statements.
+This page provides guidance for WG chair to handling incoming or out-going liaison statements.

 All liaison statements need to be recorded in the datatracker: https://datatracker.ietf.org/liaison/